-Rethinking our approach as facilitative leaders
+Rethinking our approach

 Nearly all of us dread the idea of having a "difficult conversation".
 It's why many of us tend to put them off for as long as we can - and then when the moment comes we want to say our piece and put it behind us as quickly as possible.